NickRamsey6/programming-portfolio/README.md

 ## Description

-_For my first code review, I have prepared a webpage with some links to some of my early projects and background info about my programming goals._
+_For my first code review, I have prepared a webpage with some links to some of my early projects and background info about my programming goals. <a href="https://nickramsey6.github.io/programming-portfolio/">Link Here</a>_

 ## Setup/Installation Requirements